Groot-me/NotWireshark/README.md

 # NotWireShark

-A packet analyzer like wireshark but in python
+A packet capture like wireshark but in python

 **Usage**